Theta Kappa Psi: Theta Kappa Psi

 Following the reorganization, the Delta chapter struggled.
 The chapter depended upon transfers from other schools instead of working for themselves.
 The chapter also lacked leadership.
 It was necessary to withdraw the charter in 1930.
 Delta had furnished more Grand Officers than any other chapter and had always been the leader among chapters.
-This trend was to end abruptly.

 The zenith of Theta Kappa Psi Medical Fraternity was in 1933.
 The national officers were Grand Prytan R.C.
 Williams; Grand Vice-Prytan J.H.
 Elliott; and Grand Recorder and Bursar A.G.
 Engelbach.
-Through their staunch leadership, the Fraternity was weathering the depression and had a peak strength of 35 collegiate and 25 graduate chapters.
-The year ended with the international convention in Atlantic City, New Jersey on December 27 through December 29, 1933.
-Following an exceptionally successful convention the delegates boarded their respective trains bound homeward, filled with enthusiasm for their Fraternity.
-Little did they realize that Theta Kappa Psi was destined never to reattain the heights it enjoyed in Atlantic City in 1933.
+With their leadership, the fraternity was weathering the Great Depression and had 35 collegiate and 25 graduate chapters.
+The year ended with an international convention in Atlantic City, New Jersey on December 27 through December 29, 1933.

 Between 1935 and 1940, Theta Kappa Psi lost eleven chapters.
-By 1940, the Fraternity had dropped to sixth place among national medical fraternities in the number of undergraduate chapters.
-The problems confronting Theta Kappa Psi were not unique, for two other national medical fraternities, Phi Alpha Sigma, and Alpha Mu Pi Omega disappeared during the period.
-When World War II ended in 1945, Theta Kappa Psi was composed of only twelve collegiate chapters.
+By 1940, the fraternity had dropped to sixth place among national medical fraternities in the number of undergraduate chapters.
+The problems confronting Theta Kappa Psi were not unique, for two other national medical fraternities, Phi Alpha Sigma, and Alpha Mu Pi Omega also disappeared during the period.
+When World War II ended in 1945, Theta Kappa Psi comprised only twelve collegiate chapters.

-In 1955, at long last, improvement came.
-The ever-present R.C.
+In 1955, R.C.
 Williams chartered Mu Upsilon chapter in Miami, the first new collegiate chapter granted since 1944.
 Beta Epsilon chapter at Ohio State University was reactivated.
 The apparent rebirth of Theta Kappa Psi, however, was short-lived.
 By the fall of 1959, Theta Kappa Psi's chapter roll had dropped to six.
 Several frustrated national officers began negotiations with representatives of Phi Beta Pi Medical Fraternity for a merger.